Department : Counseling and Psychological Services

 Applicants have the option of being interviewed via phone or Zoom.
 Our commitment to social justice is the reason we have never required on-site interviews (i.e., we recognize that the time required and the travel expense are much greater burdens for some applicants than for others).

 In 2020, due to Covid-19, we hosted virtual open house(s) so all applicants had the opportunity to meet the staff and current interns, and gain additional information about our program.
-We've continued to offer this option and plan to do so in 2023 (Dates TBD.)
+We've continued to offer this option and schedule two open houses in January (dates TBD).

-We will ALSO follow our pre-pandemic procedure and invite applicants to attend an on-site open house in January (date TBD).
-As stated on our website, attendance at an on-site open house is for the purpose of providing information to applicants.
-A personal visit is not necessary for an applicant to be ranked or selected; applicants who have not visited have been ranked highly by our staff and matched successfully with our site.
-We also understand that schedules are complicated; if the open house date does not work, applicants may arrange another time to visit.
+As stated on our website, attendance at an open house is for the purpose of providing information to applicants.
+Attendance is not necessary for an applicant to be ranked or selected; applicants who have not visited have been ranked highly by our staff and matched successfully with our site.

 All applicants are invited to contact any of the staff with questions, either by e-mail or phone.
 We want to make sure that applicants have the opportunity to have all their questions answered and to get all the information they need about our program to make their decisions.
 Our current interns are also a resource for applicants.
 After the interview applicants receive an e-mail from one of them with an invitation to ask questions.
 That intern can also put applicants in contact with the other interns if they want to get additional perspectives.